-- When applying power to the lock for the first time, stop and follow the procedure outlined in "Quick Start, First time Power Up" further in this manual. - When power is re-applied to a lock that was already operational, proceed as follows: - 1.
-Disconnect battery pack connector. - With battery power disconnected, press and hold down for 10 seconds to insure discharge of all capacitors. - 3.
-Re-connect battery pack (lock will sound 3 short beeps).
-If beeps are not heard, then restart at step 1. - 4.
+- When applying power to the lock for the first time, stop and follow the procedure outlined in "Quick Start, First time Power Up" on page 12. - When power is re-applied to a lock that was already operational, proceed as follows: - 1.
+Disconnect battery pack connector. - With battery power disconnected, press and hold down for 10 seconds to insure discharge of all capacitors. - Re-connect battery pack (lock will sound 3 short beeps).
+If beeps are not heard, then begin again at step 1. - 4.
 Do not press any keys for 15 seconds. - After 15 seconds, the LED will flash red 6 times and 6 beeps will sound.